Department of Indo-Pacific Languages and Literatures

 What are “predatory publishers”?

 Jeffrey Beall has established criteria for determining predatory publishers.
 He has also published a list of potential, possible, or probable predatory scholarly open-access publishers and their journals.
 In 2014, his list contains 477 predatory publishers, some of them publishing more than 100 journals.
+He discontinued the website in early 2017.

 Predatory open access publishing describes an exploitative open-access publishing business model that involves charging publication fees to authors without providing the editorial and publishing services associated with legitimate journals.